 Community and people first, profit comes after

 Part of the reason, says Don, that he has stayed with the company so long is that there is a larger sense of purpose than simply buying or selling houses.
-In fact, if a sale does not feel right – either for the client, or for the broader community, Don – and any of his colleagues – are likely to speak up:
+In fact, if a sale does not feel right – either for the client or for the broader community, Don – and many of his colleagues – are likely to speak up: